Wythe, William Ellery & Committee on Clothing to John Hancock, 4 November 1776

 Jump to: navigation, search

-The Committee on Clothing writes to the President of the Congress John Hancock telling him to pay $70,000 to the Delegates of Connecticut for them to give the sum to their Governor and Council of Safety to pay for transporting clothing to the United States soldiers.
+George Wythe and the Committee on Clothing write to the President of the Congress John Hancock requesting payment of $70,000 to the Delegates of Connecticut for them to give the sum to their Governor and Council of Safety to pay for transporting clothing to the United States soldiers.

 Letter text